hklinke/ClevelandArt_fun_facts/README.md

 This is the R code that produces 365 daily tweets with fun facts taken from the Cleveland Museum of Art's open data.

 ## Data
+The open data contain a filed "[fun_fact](https://twitter.com/HxxxKxxx/status/1088507121002516480)" to some of the objects as well as URLs to images of the objects.

 Information about the museum's open access can policy be found here: http://www.clevelandart.org/open-access